South Carolina

 Sessions are held at times convenient for the family to include evenings and weekends

-Where are services provided?
+Where are sessions provided?

 All services are provided in the family’s home unless there is a risk issue.
 In this case virtual options may be used.